abweiner18/portfolio/README.md

 ## Authoring Tools
 See how the the same information has been created and generated using different authoring tools.

-For the beginner using the Atom text editor, learn how to set up and use the syntax highlighting and live preview features for HTML, Markdown, and RST.
+For the beginner using the Atom text editor, learn how to quickly set up and use the syntax highlighting and live preview features for HTML, Markdown, and RST.
 * [DITA/Oxygen Author – Web Help](Anita_DITA_HW_REVISED/Anita_Revised/out/webhelp-responsive/index.html)
 * [DITA/Oxygen Author - PDF](Anita_DITA_HW_REVISED/Anita_Revised/out/pdf-css-html5/PDF.pdf)
 * [RST/Sphinx/Read the Docs](https://atom-preview.readthedocs.io/en/latest/)